Galvanic corrosion: Overview

 In other cases, such as mixed metals in piping (for example, copper, cast iron and other cast metals), galvanic corrosion will contribute to accelerated corrosion of parts of the system.
 Corrosion inhibitors such as sodium nitrite or sodium molybdate can be injected into these systems to reduce the galvanic potential.
 However, the application of these corrosion inhibitors must be monitored closely.
 If the application of corrosion inhibitors increases the conductivity of the water within the system, the galvanic corrosion potential can be greatly increased.

 Acidity or alkalinity (pH) is also a major consideration with regard to closed loop bimetallic circulating systems.
 Should the pH and corrosion inhibition doses be incorrect, galvanic corrosion will be accelerated.
 In most HVAC systems, the use of sacrificial anodes and cathodes is not an option, as they would need to be applied within the plumbing of the system and, over time, would corrode and release particles that could cause potential mechanical damage to circulating pumps, heat exchangers, etc.

-Examples of corrosion
+Examples

 A common example of galvanic corrosion occurs in galvanized iron, a sheet of iron or steel covered with a zinc coating.
 Even when the protective zinc coating is broken, the underlying steel is not attacked.
 Instead, the zinc is corroded because it is less "noble".
 Only after it has been consumed can rusting of the base metal occur.
 By contrast, with a conventional tin can, the opposite of a protective effect occurs: because the tin is more noble than the underlying steel, when the tin coating is broken, the steel beneath is immediately attacked preferentially.